twse/random-stuff/Third-Party Notices.md

 DOOM® © 2016 id Software, LLC, a ZeniMax Media company.
 Bethesda, Bethesda Softworks, ZeniMax and related logos are registered trademarks or trademarks of ZeniMax Media Inc. in the U.S. and/or other countries.
 DOOM, id, id Software, id Tech and related logos are registered trademarks or trademarks of id Software LLC in the U.S. and/or other countries.<br />
 OS/2 port: Juan José García Ripoll

+## For use of Enlighten
 Copyright in Enlighten is owned by or licensed to Geomerics Limited.
 All rights reserved.
 Enlighten is a trademark or registered trademark of Geomerics Limited or its affiliates.

+## For use of FaceFX
-FaceFX © OC3 Entertainment, Inc. and its licensors.
+FaceFX © 2002-2018 OC3 Entertainment, Inc. and its licensors.

 FaceGen from Singular Inversions, Inc. 1998-2016.
 All rights reserved.

-FMOD Sound System, copyright © Firelight Technologies Pty, Ltd., 1994-2018
+## For use of GameSpy

-This product contains software technology licensed from GameSpy Industries, Inc. © 1999-2009 GameSpy Industries, Inc. GameSpy and the “Powered by GameSpy” design are trademarks of GameSpy Industries, Inc. All rights reserved.
+This product contains software technology licensed from GameSpy Industries, Inc. © 1999-200915 GameSpy Industries, Inc. GameSpy and the “Powered by GameSpy” design are trademarks of GameSpy Industries, Inc. All rights reserved.

 This software product includes Autodesk® Gameware Navigation® software, © 2018 Autodesk, Inc. All rights reserved.